What Are Adaptogenic Herbs | Teelixir

 Panax Ginseng, commonly known as Asian ginseng, has its origins traced back to the Chui Zhang, the Chinese representation of the creation story.

 In Japan, Korea, and China, this precious herb was highly regarded for its ability to enhance the Qi (life force) of individuals who consumed it.
-Within Traditional Chinese Medicine (TCM), it is recognized for strengthening the spleen, kidneys, and stomach, and supporting lung health.
+Within Traditional Chinese Medicine (TCM), it is recognised for strengthening the spleen, kidneys, and stomach, and supporting lung health.

 The advantages of Asian Ginseng also encompass:

-- Enhancement of physical and cognitive capabilities
+- May support physical and cognitive capabilities

 - Including learning and memory